-Something as simple as an electric field could soon make wartime missiles or drinking mugs easier to produce and more resilient for fracture.
+Something as simple as an electric field could soon make wartime missiles or drinking mugs easier to produce and more resilient to fracture.

 The ceramics are mechanically strong, but tend to fracture suddenly when just slightly strained under a load unless exposed to high temperatures.